medic/cht-docs/content/en/apps/tutorials/app-forms.md

 This tutorial will take you through how to build App forms for CHT applications, including:

-- Authoring forms in Excel or Google sheets
+- Authoring forms in Excel, Google sheets or other spreadsheet applications.
 - Converting XLSForms to XForms
 - Uploading XForms to CHT